The See of Things

 “Well, I don’t know that place anyway,” I said, following her down the steps and surrendering that I wouldn’t be allowed out into the dark to play.

 She went through the kitchen, opened the freezer, pulling out two lopsided toothpicks with a frozen OJ cube on each.
-She then motioned me to the back stoop, and I took mine from her wrinkled fingers, and we took our seats on the porch swing hanging there.
+She then motioned me to the back stoop, and I took mine from her wrinkled fingers and we took our seats on the porch swing hanging there.
 I had watched her pour them into ice trays, slip into the freezer, before setting down my breakfast earlier that day.
 She had prepared for the hot summer night she knew was coming.
 The corner of the cube crumbled under furious licks.
 I continued to lick and kick my legs futilely, not long enough to make much movement, but Nana kept us in constant motion, prepared for my shortcomings at this too.
 That was Nana.
 She prepared.
 She prepared for things she didn’t see coming.
 She prepared for the things she did, like Mama appearing and then slipping away again to find places that smelled like Papa.
 Nana prepared everything in our life so much so that when she couldn’t answer my questions for such things, like when Mama would be back, it didn’t matter so much.
 I’d soon be so lost in her next prepared moment, forgetting why I needed to know.

-A person needed to be prepared, for things you didn’t see coming, more so, for things they did, even if weren’t theirs to prepare for at all.
+A person needed to be prepared, for things you didn’t see coming, more so– for things they did.
+Even if they weren't theirs to prepare for at all.
 That’s what she said.
 She prepared us for the things she understood and those she didn’t.
 Nana’s doings just became an ordinary part of our day to day.
 Extra napkins set on the table meant we’d be eating crab for dinner.
 Boots set out on the front porch, meant we’d be going out to gather sand dollars after the storm the next morning.
 Mostly we knew that living with a man like Grandpa, required you to live with a preparer too.
 Without one, we’d have to hide in the corners with the spiders whenever he came into the room.
 Little things, like broom strokes left by the back steps put Grandpa in a good mood.
 She wouldn’t call Grandpa in for supper without one of us placing a few at the bottom of the stair as if the final step to setting a proper table.

-The place you know and don’t know how often seeped into our conversations.
+The place you know and don’t know how, often seeped into our conversations.
 Nana said that we all reach this edge, where what we know is true offers no next step—only a choice.
-She said the price to get there meant surrendering what the heart clings to most and that’s why most people only looked at it from afar It was the place Grandpa went to when he got caught up in his own thoughts, watching from his lawn chair as the younger men carried up fish nets from the pier.
+She said the price to get there meant surrendering what the heart clings to most and that’s why most people only looked at it from afar.
+It was the place Grandpa went to when he got caught up in his own thoughts, watching from his lawn chair as the younger men carried up fish nets from the pier.
 Most of the time he sat there shouting orders and complaining at the sloppy work of Uncle Tooley’s crew.
 Being confined to his chair provided plenty of time to find a new curse word or five for every fish sliding back into the water, escaping crowded nets, flung onto the dock.

 “That sure is a lot of new words for a man supposed to have memory problems,” my Uncle Tooley would call out, trying to soften Grandpa’s ire.